SJ23 Tech Tip E11, (Updated 2024-11-21) Bob Schimmel

 Measuring Light Intensity - A lumen meter measures light power using all colours of the visible spectrum.
 It is an accurate way to measure white light but can be deceptive when measuring a single wavelength (frequency) LED.
 Because multiple wavelengths create white light and a coloured LED has a single wavelength, the LED will show a lower lumen reading.
 However, the coloured LED will appear to the eye to be equally as bright as a white bulb.

-Since my 1970s light meter no longer works, my next best meter is an App in my cell phone.
-It reads light intensity indirectly by giving the photographer the three essential settings for a camera.
-The aperture and ISO speed are set manually and it then measures the shutter speed.
+Since my 1970s light meter no longer works, my next best light meter is an App in my cell phone.
+With it I can measure light intensity indirectly by reading the three essential settings required for a camera; shutter speed (parts/sec), aperture (F stop), & film speed (ISO), also colour temperature.
+The aperture and ISO are set manually and it then measures the shutter speed.
 This App can hold the displayed readings and store the results in a photo for field work and future comparison.

 FIELD MEASURED RESULTS